thanthese/rock-paper-scissors/readme.md

-**Challenge**: is it possible to write a bot that can consistently beat random at rock-paper-scissors?
+**Challenge**: Is it possible to write a bot that can consistently beat random at rock-paper-scissors?

 Obviously, with pure random the answer is no -- and worse, *any* strategy up